port-labs/ocean/docs/framework-guides/docs/framework/features/resource-mapping.md

 }
 ```

-it will map the comments array attribute of each issue got from the api to "comment" entities.
+The result of the mapping will be multiple `comment` entities, based on the items from the `comments` array in the JSON.
 #### Advanced Fields

 The Ocean framework supports additional flags to provide additional configuration, making it easier to configure its